 Preheat oven to 425 degrees F. Scrub the sweet potatoes clean without using water (you want them roasted, not steamed, and won’t be using the skin anyway).
 Prick the sweet potatoes all over and, in a roasting pan, roast for 45 minutes.
 In the last 10-15 minutes, add the bananas alongside the sweet potatoes – skin and all, just pop them in there.
-I find that cooking time always vary; just make sure your sweet potatoes are very soft.
+I find that cooking time always varies; just make sure your sweet potatoes are very soft.
 When cool enough to handle, scoop the flesh of sweet potato and banana into a mixing bowl.

-To the sweet potato and banana mixture, add 1 stick of butter, agave, salt and cinnamon (to taste).
+To the sweet potato and banana mixture, add 1 stick of butter, agave, salt, and cinnamon (to taste).
 I start with a few dashes of each, tasting and adding more as needed.
-Stir the mixture until you’ve reach your desired consistency, but be sure not to over beat the mixture.
+Stir the mixture until you’ve reached your desired consistency, but be sure not to over beat the mixture.
 Make sure any chunks of banana have been well integrated, too.
 At this point, you have a tasty sweet potato and banana mash that could easily be consumed, as demonstrated below by my beautiful model.
-Some nights we we have this simple mash as a side dish, but for Thanksgiving, I ramp up the recipe with a yummy pecan topping.
+Some nights we have this simple mash as a side dish, but for Thanksgiving, I ramp up the recipe with a yummy pecan topping.

-After you have smoothed out the sweet potato and banana mixture evenly in an oven proof pan, begin making the pecan topping in the same mixing bowl.
-To the second stick of butter, add flour, chopped pecans and brown sugar.
+After you have smoothed out the sweet potato and banana mixture evenly in an ovenproof pan, begin making the pecan topping in the same mixing bowl.
+To the second stick of butter, add flour, chopped pecans, and brown sugar.
 With your hands (or the little fingers in your household – this step is perfect for the kids!) rub all the ingredients together.
 Be careful not to over mix or the butter will begin to melt.
-The mixture should resemble coarse chucks.
+The mixture should resemble coarse chunks.
 Spread the pecan topping over the sweet potato and banana mixture, being sure to cover the corners.
 Sprinkle the whole thing with a few more dashes of cinnamon.
 Bake for 20-30 minutes, or until topping has browned.